x

 Subscribe to our blog

-From September 19th to 22nd, members of the Binocs team attended the Seventh CAR-TCR Summit in Boston, MA.
+From September 19th to 22nd, members of the Binocs team attended CAR-TCR 2022 Summit in Boston, MA.
 Binocs was present as an exhibitor and attended talks from across the 8 topic tracks alongside approximately 1,000 other in-person attendees from across the industry, including several existing Binocs clients.

 The CAR-TCR Summit is one of the world’s largest and most comprehensive conferences centered on the cell and gene therapies (CGT) industry.
 It included presentations and discussions divided into 8 different tracks, covering the entire range of responsibilities and interests, from Discovery through to Market Access.
 Many of the attendees were scientific subject matter experts and engineers, who joined to learn about the exciting new breakthroughs in technology and methodology that were being reported.
 When we weren’t staffing the Binocs booth, my colleague, Akshay Peer, and myself found the talks with the most relevance to our work with Binocs to be in the Manufacturing and Logistics tracks.